scrook/neuroml-db/Documentation/Getting Started.md

 Note: Treat this as a live-document, and please update it if you find any mistakes.
+Also add anything that would be useful for newcomers.

 # Websites